;

 Elective Courses

-In addition to the 22 core course credits, M.S. students must complete four additional 5-credit courses for a total requirement of 42 credits.
-As part of the four additional courses, students are required to take (at least) one elective course (first-year elective) during their first year.
-First-year electives are designed to prepare students for their ultimate research emphasis within applied mathematics.
-These electives must be taken during the first year, and must be selected from the following list, with approval from the student's official advisor or the graduate director:
+In addition to the 27 core course credits, M.S. students must complete three additional regular 5-credit elective courses for a total requirement of 42 credits.
+As part of the three elective courses, students are required to take (at least) one elective course during their first year (called first-year elective).
+First-year electives are designed to prepare students for their ultimate research emphasis within applied mathematics, and must be selected from the following list, with approval from the student's official advisor or the graduate director:

 AM 215Stochastic Modeling in Biology